smesgr9000/VCS-SD-TV-Mod/Readme.md

 ### vcsboard

 The board plays "man in the middle" and uses audio (J3), video (J2), VCC (J1) and GND (J5) from the Junior and redirect it through a switch.
-Then the multiplexer either forward those signals to the _outputboard_ or parts of the TV generation circuit moved/replaced on the board itself.
+Then the multiplexer either forward those signals to the _outputboard_ or parts of the TV generation circuit replaced by the board itself.
 First iteration used the original components of the junior.
 But to fit the circuit under the electromagnetic shield and keep the PCB production price low most of the components are replaced by more modern smaller surface mounted parts.

 ![Some revisions of the vcsboard.
 First revision still using the original Atari 2600 Junior components](./vcsboard.jpg)